 My latest review is up!
 Well, it went up last month but I completely forgot to post about this one.
-Go and check it out over on UK Anime Network or read it here.
+Go on in and check it out.

 I’m beginning to suspect that UK Anime Network’s Editor-in-chief is trying to trip me up, or at the very least he is testing me (Damn, he’s rumbled me - Ed).
 You see, I keep ending up with his favourite series on my review schedule.
 Hidamari Sketch was the last of his favourites to fall under my spotlight, and that I awarded that series a whole three marks less than a perfect ten is something I’m not sure he will soon forgive me for.
 So it is that I find myself having to turn my critical gaze towards another favourite of his: Monthly Girls’ Nozaki-kun.

 The series begins with the first of many, many, verbal slip ups.
 Chiyo Sakura resolves to confess her feelings for the titular Nozaki-kun, Umetarou Nozaki.
 However, while stumbling over her words she confesses to being his “fan”- a slip of the tongue that instead of being seen as the love confession intended leads to Chiyo receiving Nozaki’s autograph.
 It is this simple miscommunication which forms the basis of the entire series.

 Nozaki then invites an embarrassed Chiyo around to his place, but this seemingly forward move isn’t all that it appears to be.
 We soon discover that Nozaki is in-fact a well known manga author who specialises in shōjo manga, hence the reaction to his “fan”.
 His current title is called Let’s Fall in Love, and he wishes for Chiyo (a veteran of the school’s Art Club) to help out with “beta” (inking) work.